-My work is highly interdisciplinary, with active collaborative links with clinicians, health scientists, economists and ethicists.
+My work is highly interdisciplinary, with active collaborative links with ethicists, lawyers, clinicians, health scientists and economists.
 I enjoy empirical and industry-informed research and have coauthored research papers with many engineers including from Rolls-Royce, NASA, Jaguar Land Rover and the NHS.
 In 2015, I was awarded a Royal Academy of Engineering Industrial Fellowship to collaborate with the National Health Service (NHS) in England on evidence-based means for assuring the safety of digital health systems.

 Since 2007, I have been a member of standardisation committees on dependability and safety.
 I am currently a member of the DS/1 Dependability committee at BSI, the committee on safety case development within the Motor Industry Software Reliability Association (MISRA) and the Goal Structuring Notation (GSN) Standardisation group.
 I was a member of the Joint EUROCAE/RTCA committee responsible for developing the aerospace guidance DO-178C and a contributor to the UK response to the automotive safety standard ISO-26262.

 I previously worked at the Rolls-Royce UTC in Systems and Software Engineering.
 Prior to that, I was in industry.
 I worked on a number of large-scale Geographic Information Systems, mainly for water and electrical network infrastructures.
 In 2009, I completed my PhD in Computer Science from the University of York.
 The topic of my PhD was model-based assurance of safety-critical product lines.